Skip to main content

 One of the biggest challenges within the energy transition is establishing a clear communication structure between project and management organizations.
 Regular and structured communication is essential here to avoid misunderstandings and conflicts.
 My experience at Dunea taught me that many problems arise from a lack of communication.
 What may seem a small change to the project organization may have significant implications for the management organization, for example in terms of maintenance or the cost of operational processes.

-As director of asset management, I facilitate this communication and ensure that all parties involved are on the same page from the beginning.
-This starts with establishing explicit agreements, defining responsibilities and making clear decision moments.
+As Director of Asset Management, I facilitated this communication and ensured that all parties involved were on the same page from the beginning.
+This started with establishing explicit agreements, defining responsibilities and making clear decision moments.
 By actively involving both organizations in the process, there is a shared understanding and a common goal.
-This creates trust and reduces resistance to change, something that is crucial in an industry as fluid as the energy sector.
+This creates trust and reduces resistance to change, something that is crucial in a sector as rapidly changing as the energy sector.

 Ensuring cooperation and continuity

-Another thing I have learned in my role as director of asset management is that collaboration does not stop after project delivery.
-On the contrary, the real challenge often begins only after delivery.
-Ensuring continuity is essential to guarantee the longevity of assets and avoid unnecessary costs in the future.
+Another thing I have learned in my role as Director of Asset Management is that collaboration does not stop after project delivery.
+On the contrary, the real challenge often starts after delivery.
+Ensuring continuity is essential to guarantee the longevity of assets and prevent unnecessary costs in the future.

 In my work at Dunea, I have seen how important it is to involve the management organization from the beginning of a project.
 By sharing knowledge and documentation between project and management teams at an early stage, you ensure that valuable information is not lost.
 This promotes not only a smooth handover, but also more efficient management in the long run.
 Moreover, it helps to reduce maintenance costs and extend the life of assets, ultimately resulting in a more sustainable and cost-effective operation.